 The fat content of the nut butter and coconut oil provide sustainable energy for those long days in the backcountry.
 If dehydrating this recipe for the backcountry, it comes in at an impressive 138 calories per ounce.
 Not bad for a healthy treat!
 If you’re not climbing the tallest peak, the coconut oil can be left out to reduce the total calories of the recipe without changing the flavor.
 If treating yourself to this yummy snack at home, leaving out the coconut oil is probably not a bad idea unless you’ve just returned from a trail run.
 Your waistline will thank you.

 3. Wholesome ingredients and easy preparation.

 The hummus requires a limited number of ingredients that are void of artificial colors, flavors, and sweeteners.
-Add all of the ingredients to a blender or food processor and that’s it!
-A mouth-watering healthy snack prepared within minutes.
-If preparing the recipe for use in the backcountry, simply spread the mixture onto dehydrator trays and dehydrate at 125 degrees Fahrenheit until completely dry.
+Add the ingredients to a blender or food processor and that’s it!
+A mouth-watering healthy snack that’s prepared within a matter of minutes.
+If preparing the recipe for use in the backcountry, simply spread the mixture onto dehydrator trays and dehydrate at 125℉ (52℃) until completely dry.
 The hummus requires less than 15 minutes to rehydrate with cold water in the backcountry which is important when your stomach is impatiently waiting for the next meal.
 Our favorite way to eat the hummus is to top a Chocolate Mint Honey Stinger Waffle with a spoonful of the hummus.
 Yum!
 This boosts the meal by 150 calories and 1 gram of protein by adding only a small volume of food.
 The caloric density of this treat also increases to 142 kcal/oz with the addition of the waffle.
 Now, that’s an ultralight treat!